5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 - Save the config
 - Reboot and test it.

-Since I have flashed the modded firmware months ago I can't test this, but this fix has been reported as [working successfully](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786756).
+**NOTE**: Since I have flashed the modded firmware months ago I can't test this, but this fix has been reported as [working successfully](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/?do=findComment&comment=2786756).
+But if this doesn't work for you, please use Option 2 instead.

 ## Option 2: flashing a custom Firmware